merellois/Archive/README.md

 - **Outcome** : mp3

+- **Lost in translation** : The narritive that the maker of the record created, I toke apart one of the sound files and made a new narritive togheter with the counter-reaction.

 https://www.youtube.com/watch?v=gJxc09mGMtE

 ---

 ### *Transcoding 5* : archive sounds of war

-- **Description** : With this experiment I want to archive from different wars the same sound, to see how it devolops or doesn't change ar all.
+- **Description** : With this experiment I want to create a library that archives different sounds from war and the counter-reactions on war.

 ## INSPIRATION